Semester in San Francisco

-Marc holds degrees from Harvard and M.I.T. and work closely with the Technical University of Delft as a university research and teaching part on design, innovation, and entrepreneurship.
+Marc holds degrees from Harvard and M.I.T. and works closely with the Technical University of Delft on design, innovation, and entrepreneurship.

 Daniel S. Gregory is a co-director of the Northeastern University Center for Entrepreneurship Education and a faculty member of the D’Amore-McKim School of Business.
 Dan is the founding faculty advisor to IDEA, Northeastern University’s venture accelerator.

 Prior to joining Northeastern, Dan has played a key role in strategic planning, organizational development, and generating initial revenues for multiple start-up and early-stage companies.
 His industry focus is publishing and digital media, utilizing information technologies to deliver customized content to the business and education markets.